Military Educational Benefits

 Post 9/11 GI Bill® Yellow Ribbon program

 The California on-ground undergraduate campuses participate in the Post 9/11 GI Bill® Yellow Ribbon program.
-A limited number of qualified students will receive the award each academic year.
-Awards are made on a first-come, first-serve basis.
-Contact your campus Financial Aid Director to request consideration for these funds.
+A limited number of qualified students will receive the offer each academic year.
+Offers are made on a first-come, first-serve basis.
+Submit a Yellow Ribbon application via WCU's secure student portal to request consideration for these funds.

 Additional Eligibility Requirements: Only individuals entitled to the maximum benefit rate (based on service requirements) may receive Yellow Ribbon funding.